 If you're 29 or younger

 Travelers who are 29 and under typically stay in Triple/Quad rooms of three or four people of the same gender.
-Shared beds are common in both male and female rooms.
-(Rooms are usually furnished with a combination of double and single beds.)
-You could also share a room with someone from another group if you’re traveling with more than one college or university—which has led to more than a few incredible cross-country friendships.
+Each traveler will have their own bed.
+You may share a room with someone from another group if you’re traveling with more than one college or university—which has led to more than a few incredible cross-country friendships.
 Since hotels vary from city to city, room assignments might also be different from one hotel to the next.

-If you’d prefer to guarantee your own bed or your own room, call Traveler Support to discuss the cost of upgrading.
+If you’d prefer to guarantee your own room or a room with only one other traveler, call Traveler Support to discuss the cost of upgrading.
 It’s a good idea to run any changes by your Faculty Group Leader, too.

 If you're 30 and older